African-Impact-Initiative/frontend/README.md

 Venture Build is a entrepreneurship platform developed to aid African startups begin their ventures as part of the African Impact Challenge.
 The platform is currently in development with the goal of completing a MVP by October 2023.

 The frontend of the application will be developed using React with a heavy reliance on Redux architecture.
+Furthermore, the frontend is written in TypeScript.

 To learn more about setting up the application for local development, please continue reading below.